 You must pay a fee when you lodge your application.
 This fee is not refunded if your application is unsuccessful.
 The preferred method of payment is by credit card.

-There is more information to help you prepare your application, which gives advice about certifying and translating documents into English, communicating with the department, using a migration agent, authorising another person to receive information from the department, and receiving assistance with your application.
+There is more information to help you prepare your application, which gives advice about certifying and translating documents into English, communicating with us, using a migration agent, authorising another person to receive information from us, and receiving assistance with your application.

 Also see Designated list of occupations and professions.